Jasmeet1311/Intro_to_pygame/README.md

 # Intro_to_pygame
-Contains a brief description about pygame module of python and how to use pygame for game development Game using pygame file contains
+Contains a brief description about pygame module of python and how to use pygame for game development
+\nGame using pygame file contains

 1.Importing pygame
 2.Initializing all module of pygame